-In addition, there would be one trial court in each province8 to replace the current fragmented court system.
-9 Judges in the single trial court 10 would be federally appointed in co-operation11 with the Province12 or, where self-government applies, the Aboriginal community.
-13 There would be specialized divisions within the Court.
-14 Merger of fragmented court offices under one court structure would provide rural areas 15 with a fuller range of more easily accessible court administrative services.

-In addition, citizens would find within the court structure other justice-related resources, such as mediation/alternate dispute resolution, witness and victim services, public legal education resources, restorative-justice and diversion processes.
+the province or, where self-government applies, the Aboriginal community.
+There would be specialized divisions within the Court.
+Merger of fragmented court offices under one court structure would provide rural areas with a fuller range of more easily accessible court administrative services.
+In addition, citizens would find within the court structure other justice-related resources, such as mediation/alternate dispute resolution, witness and victim services, public legal education resources, restorative justice and diversion processes.
 The integration of these services into an all-purpose House of Justice would not require the recreation of these programs, merely their coordination within one centralized body.
 Such a development would render court procedures and outcomes more transparent and comprehensible to the average citizen.
 It would further enhance access to justice by placing these services on a firmer institutional footing.
-The creation of a House of Justice would rationalize and demystify the courts, by establishing a one-stop location where citizens attend and choose from or are streamed within the panoply of services.
+The creation of a House of Justice would rationalize and demystify the courts by establishing a one-stop location where citizens attend and choose from or are streamed within the panoply of services.
 In short, users would find the court structure to be a more accessible, responsive and helpful place.

-To facilitate the objective of enhancing accessibility, communities would be linked to the court structure through their community justice committees and the court's office of the Justice of the Peace.
+To facilitate the objective of enhancing accessibility, communities would be linked to the court structure through their community justice committees and the court's office of the Justice of the Peace (JP).
 At the same time, to ensure the integrity of the judicial office, judges of the court would be of equal status and would exclusively do the work of the court.
 Other legal officers, such as Justices of the Peace, would be lay officials and not members of the bar.
-They would generally be resident in their community, but integrated with the court structure in a close relationship.
-Within this framework there would be a variety of JP levels and functions, 20 but a key role for some would be as Chair of their community's justice committee.
-This would ensure that local justice issues received appropriate attention from knowledgeable persons skilled in community dispute resolution.
-They would facilitate restorative initiatives, supervise diversion programs and develop appropriate local mechanisms for dialogue about community/court concerns.
+Other legal officers, such as Justices of the Peace, would be lay officials and not members of the bar.
+Other legal officers, such as Justices of the Peace, would be lay officials and not members of the bar.
+Other legal officers, such as Justices of the Peace, would be lay officials and not members of the bar.
+Other legal officers, such as Justices of the Peace, would be lay officials and not members of the bar.
+Other legal officers, such as Justices of the Peace, would be lay officials and not members of the peace, would be lay officials and not members of the Peace, would be lay officials and not members of the Peace, would be lay officials and not members of the Peace, would be lay officials and not members of the Peace, would be lay officials and not members of the Peace, would be lay officials and not members of the Peace, would be lay officials and not members of the Peace, would be a variety of JP levels and functions, Subtractive in their community's justice community and court community dispute resolution.
+They would facilitate restorative initiatives, supervise diversion programs and develop appropriate local mechanisms for dialogue about community and court concerns.
 Since communities would generate their own ideas as they address these issues, it is not possible to specify how these court/community linkages would develop.
-However, existing examples reveal the effectiveness and creativity that can develop when the justice system becomes responsive to community concerns.
-21 Synergistically working together as one House of Justice, these resources would enhance citizen and community participation in the pursuit of justice and link the court to justice's communal roots.
+However, existing examples reveal the effective-ness and creativity that can develop